andrebask/thesis/07 - chapter2.md

 		(let ((y (make-cell x)))
 			... (contents y) ... (set-contents! y value) ...))
 ```
 where `(make-cell x)` returns a new cell containing the value `x`, `(contents cell)` returns the value in cell, and `(set-contents! cell val)` updates cell with the new value val.
 After assignment conversion, the values of variables can no longer be altered - all side-effects are to data structures.
-This greatly simplifies the code transformation (optimization) phase, because values may now be freely substituted for variables without having to first check to see whether they are assigned.
+This greatly simplifies the code transformation, because values may now be freely substituted for variables without having to first check to see whether they are assigned.
+2. ANF Conversion - The code is converted to A-normal form.
+This exposes the temporary values and linearizes the control flow by replacing compound expressions with an equivalent sequence of primitive expressions and variable bindings.
+After ANF conversion, all procedure calls will either be the right-hand side of an assignment statement or a return statement.
+3. Live variable analysis - We determine which variables hold active dynamic state.
+Unused variables are not copied when the continuation is captured.
+4. Procedure Fragmentation - We split each method at the procedure call boundaries.
+This allows us to ‘re-enter’ a method right after each call site.
+5. Closure conversion - The continuation frames are closed over the live variables in the original method.
+We construct an explicit object that represents the closure.
+The ‘body’ of the closure is a procedure fragment.
+6. Code annotation - Each procedure call is annotated by wrapping an exception handler around the call.
+This intercepts the special exception thrown for reifying the stack, constructs the closure object from the live variables, appends it to the accumulated stack frame chain, and re-throws the exception.

 ### Java frameworks implementing continuations